o3de/o3de.org/content/docs/welcome-guide/get-started/project-config/creating-projects-using-cli.md

 * Creating a Visual Studio project in the O3DE project directory.
 * Building the O3DE **Editor** and **AssetProcessor** in the O3DE project directory.

-At the end of the tutorial, you will have a new O3DE project, based on the default project template.
+At the end of the tutorial you'll have a new O3DE project based on the default project template.

 ## Prerequisites